Wajd915/Project1/README.md

 3. How does GPA correlate with graduation year?

 ## Files
-- `student_analysis.ipynb`: Jupyter notebook containing the analysis.
+- `Student_analysis.ipynb`: Jupyter notebook containing the analysis.
-- `student_information.csv`: The dataset used for this project.
+- `Students.csv`: The dataset used for this project.

 ## Results
 - The Physics department has the highest average GPA.